2008 Serbian local elections: Lazarevac

 Results of the election for the Municipal Assembly of Lazarevac:

 The election did not produce a clear winner.
 Incumbent mayor Branko Borić of the Democratic Party of Serbia was confirmed for another term in office following the election.
 The local government was formed by the Democratic Party of Serbia, the Radicals, New Serbia, and the Socialist Party of Serbia–Party of United Pensioners of Serbia alliance.

 Mladenovac

 Results of the election for the Municipal Assembly of Mladenovac:

 The election did not produce a clear winner.
 Branislav Jovanović of the Democratic Party of Serbia was chosen as mayor, by a vote of twenty-nine to twenty-six.
 The municipal government was formed by For a European Serbia, the Democratic Party of Serbia–New Serbia alliance, and Alliance for the Revival of Mladenovac.

 New Belgrade

 Results of the election for the Municipal Assembly of New Belgrade:

 Nenad Milenković of the Democratic Party was chosen as mayor after the election.
+Maja Videnović appeared in the ninth position on the Democratic Party's list but did not take a mandate.

 Obrenovac

 Results of the election for the Municipal Assembly of Obrenovac:

 Željko Jovetić of the Democratic Party was chosen as mayor after the election.

+Ivan Karić led the Green Obrenovac list.